LuisP-coder/WeatherApp/README.md

 # WeatherApp
-Simple WeatherApp using api to grab current weather
+Simple WeatherApp using API to grab current weather

 Enter City location to see Current weather